helix-foundation/currency/contracts/governance/README.md

 ##### configure
 Arguments:
-  - `_generation` (uint256) - A balance store generation the contract will establish root hash for
+  - `_blockNumber` (uint256) - the block number at which to check ECO voting power against

-Configures an InflationRootHashProposal setting a balance store generation for which contract will establish root hash.
+Configures an InflationRootHashProposal setting the block number for which contract will establish root hash.

 ###### Security Notes
-  - Can be run only once (reverts if `generation` is already set) and is called during cloning.
+  - Can be run only once (reverts if `_blockNumber` is already set) and is called during cloning.

 ##### proposeRootHash
 Arguments:
   - `_proposedRootHash` (bytes32) - the proposed root hash of the Merkle tree representing accounts in the system
-  - `_totalSum`         (uint256) - total cumulative sum of all the balances
+  - `_totalSum`         (uint256) - total cumulative sum of all the ECO votes
   - `_amountOfAccounts` (uint256) - total number of the accounts in the Merkle tree

 Allows to propose new root hash to the system.
 Takes the submitted function